|

 describes project baselines: what should be achieved by the project in

 separate subjects like scope, time, cost and any other.
-The project management
+The project

 |